uc-carpentries/Data-Managment-and-R-for-Social_Scientists/_episodes/12-resources.md

 ---
-title: "Other Resources in OpenRefine"
+title: "Other Resources for OpenRefine"
 teaching: 5
 exercises: 5
 questions: